 The Creative Writing program at the University of La Verne challenges all students — majors, minors, passersby — to develop their craft, examine the culture around them, and expand readers’ understanding of what it means to live.

 Our major and minor programs give students the opportunity to practice literary creative writing through a careful study of the modes and theories of the art, with an emphasis on contemporary applications.
 Courses encourage students to learn and employ techniques gleaned from literary creative writing while simultaneously helping students better understand the literary and cultural contexts of their work.

 Students graduating with a BA in Creative Writing will be prepared to enter and excel in graduate creative writing studies, particularly at the MFA level.
-Students will also have professional experience in publishing and advertising, as one cornerstone of the program is creating our literary journal, Prism Review.
+Students will also have professional experience in publishing through a cornerstone of the program, our literary journal Prism Review.

 Working with Writers

 Students meet and learn from amazing writers.
 Our notable visitors have included Victoria Chang, Patricia Smith, Maggie Nelson, Craig Santos Perez, Hannah Sanghee Park, Scott Nadelson, Jared Stanley, Matt Sumell, Amelia Gray, Michael Jaime Becerra, Richard Lange, Aimee Bender, Brent Armendinger, and Larry Fondation.
 Since fall 2022, we’ve hosted Kiik Araki-Kawaguchi (virtually; right), Carribean Fragoza (pictured below), and Leah Huizar.